mcranston18/mcranston18.github.io/_posts/2015-01-06-angular-seo-pt3.md

 Secondly, we saw our entire site indexed by Google within about a week.
 Prerender worked easily and instantly.

 Lastly, Todd Hopper, the lead engineer, really goes above and beyond to help with any issues.
 (In our case, a buffering issue with nginx that was causing the page to fail to completely render.)
+For anyone considering a service (paid or free) to help SEO for a single-page app, I have only good things to say about Prerender.